debbiswal/Tech-BITE/JavaScript/Art-1/const_vs_enum.md

 In the above example , we saw that the enum , is more elaborative and self-explanatory.

-2)	enum also helps to write code with less ambiguity  , Just look at the below example :
+:two:	enum also helps to write code with less ambiguity  , Just look at the below example :
 ```
 const QueryExecutionStatus= {
                 SUCCESS=”success”,